 In addition to writing articles and guide books, she has also reviewed hotels in Japan, Hong Kong and Missouri for Star Service and updated destination reports on Tokyo, Osaka, Branson, Kansas City and Kansas for Weissmann Reports (both now branded under Northstar Travel Media’s travel42).
 She has also written advertorials about travel in Japan, including those that have appeared in National Geographic Traveler, Islands magazine, Recommend, Los Angeles Times and The New Yorker.

-As a travel expert on Japan, she has been interviewed on radio, CNN and the Japan National Tourism Organization; has been a guest speaker at various events (including a media event on Kyushu held Nov 14, 2013, in NYC), has written blogs and articles for the Japan National Tourist Organization’s website at www.japantravelinfo.com; and since 2009 has been a VISIT JAPAN Ambassador, an honorary title awarded by the Japanese government for her contributions in drawing foreign visitors to Japan (the only US resident awarded the title).
+As a travel expert on Japan, she has been interviewed on radio and CNN and by the Japan National Tourism Organization; has been a guest speaker at various events (including a media event on Kyushu held Nov 14, 2013, in NYC), has written blogs and articles for the Japan National Tourist Organization’s website at www.japantravelinfo.com; and since 2009 has been a VISIT JAPAN Ambassador, an honorary title awarded by the Japanese government for her contributions in drawing foreign visitors to Japan (the only US resident awarded the title).
 To her chagrin, she is also the longest-reigning author of a guide book to Japan.

 In 2011 she received the Langston Hughes Creative Writing Award for fiction; her submission for the contest was the first chapter of a novel she hopes to someday complete, set in 1980s Tokyo and called Rife with the Tokyo Brews.